-We’ve talked many times about the importance of speeding up a website or blog, and make it user-friendly and optimized for search engines crawling.
-Today, We will talk about a real critical factor when it comes to surfing the web, and it’s the leverage browser caching of static assets.
+We’ve talked many times about the importance of speeding a website or blog, and make it user-friendly and optimized for search engine crawling.
+Today, We will talk about a really critical factor when it comes to surfing the web, and it’s the leverage browser caching of static assets.

 If you’re not familiar with that term, don’t worry, you will learn how to leverage browsing cache using a simple code on your server.